Lemon Curd Thumbprint Cookies

 - You can use store-bought lemon curd.

-- Store-bought lemon juice may be used for this recipe, but the flavor will not be as strong.
+- Store-bought lemon juice may be used for this recipe, but the flavor will not be as strong and may have a metallic flavor.

 - When making the curd, the texture should be about pudding consistency.
+(It should coat the back of a spoon.)
 It takes anywhere from 10-25 minutes to thicken.
-Just be sure to use a GLASS bowl and place over a simmering (not boiling) pot of water.
+Just be sure to use a heatproof GLASS bowl and place over a simmering (not boiling) pot of water.

 - Don’t waste the egg whites from the curd!
 Use them to make our meringue cookies or save the rest for breakfast!